 - High-risk newborns, newborns born to adolescent mothers, and newborns with mothers who have abused drugs during pregnancy need to have a specially planned discharge and home visit.

-- Pregnancy history is assessed during the postpartum visit and if there are any difficulty with the bonding between the mother and the baby, and allow the woman to relate her labor and birth experiences.
+- Pregnancy history is assessed during the postpartum visit and if there is any difficulty with the bonding between the mother and the baby, and allows the woman to relate her labor and birth experiences.

 - Assess the newborn history and if there are any concerns about the newborn that the woman has noticed.

-- Assess the woman’s future plans, whether she is going back to work outside home and if she had already arranged the care of her newborn while she is away.
+- Assess the woman’s future plans, whether she is going back to work outside the home, and if she had already arranged the care of her newborn while she is away.